athomasoriginal/dotfiles/README.md

 to be opened by `Sublime` and not the default browser, we can configure this in Duti.
 For more info, see the `.duti` file.

+### Shell

+Here are some of the shell tools **aliases**:

+* `loadnvm`
+  * setup nove env in the current shell.
+It's a remarkably slow tool so I manually call it when needed to keep the shall moving fast.
+* `loadruby`
+  * setup Ruby 3.4.1 in the current shell.
+I only use Ruby for Kamal so this is just a way to keep the shell clean.

 ### macos

 - [Preferences by the commandline]